 2) Make Some Reservations

 The easiest place to find Allergy Free options are in the restaurants.
-You WILL NOT BE ABLE TO WALK INTO THE RESTURNATNS.
-We planned our trip last minute.
+You WILL NOT BE ABLE TO WALK INTO THE RESTAURANTS.
+We planned our Walt Disney World trip last minute.
 I wasn’t even sure we were going until 30 days before we left.
-We quickly found out that there were few restaurants available.
+With that short of notice, there were few restaurants available.
 If you want to get into the restaurants at a normal hour, you need to make your reservation 180 days beforehand.
 When making a reservation, include that you have someone with an allergy, and they will get a specialty menu.

 3) Alternative Dining Options

 Since most people cannot afford to eat all their meals at a restaurant, you’ll have to find some other options in the park.
 This is where things get a little trickier.
 You’re looking for ‘Quick Service’ locations that offer Allergy Free options.
 Since everyone had a different allergy and sensitivity, you must talk with the staff.
 They will bring up a manager and ensure that there is something you can eat.
-You will find a lot of individually wrapped veggie servings and fruit cups at most locations.
+To avoid cross-contamination, Walt Disney World serves individually wrapped veggie and fruit cups at most locations.
 Chances are if you have food allergies, these will become a staple of your dinning options.

 My daughter’s allergy is not too bad, so we were not concerned about cross contamination too much.
 We ended up sticking with fried foods.
 A lot of other individuals on Allergyfreemouse.com have had mixed success with talking with the managers and the wait times for foods.
 It will depend too on if it’s peak season and the time of the day.
-For the most part, the staff is very accommodating of the allergies.
+For the most part, the staff is very accommodating of allergies.

 4) Bring Snacks

 All of these things are great, but sometimes things don’t go as planned.
 Depending on how busy things are, it can be hard to get quick service for your impatient family.
 And while they have options available at a lot of the locations, it may not be something you want.
 If that is the case, I recommend bringing snacks in your backpack.
-Disney doesn’t have any problems with outside food or beverages.
+Disney allows guest to bring in outside food or beverages.
 The only objection is to Alcohol and coolers.